ogum-kevin/Industrial-Automation-Projects/Start_Stop_Analog/README.md

    - **Data Transmission:** The translated data is then relayed to the Codesys PLC, acting as the digital maestro orchestrating logic and control operations.

 3. **Codesys PLC to FactoryIO:**
    - **Control Logic Execution:** Codesys PLC executes control logic based on the received data, influencing the behavior of the simulated industrial processes.
    - **Feedback to FactoryIO:** The PLC communicates feedback and control signals back to FactoryIO, closing the loop of interaction and mirroring the bidirectional nature of real-world industrial systems.

+4. **KepserverEX to Node-RED:**
+   - **Control Logic Execution:** Codesys PLC executes control logic based on the received data, influencing the behavior of the simulated industrial processes.
+   - **Feedback to FactoryIO:** The PLC communicates feedback and control signals back to FactoryIO, closing the loop of interaction and mirroring the bidirectional nature of real-world industrial systems.